percona/pmm-doc/docs/how-to/troubleshoot.md

 ## Troubleshooting checklist

-The following questions might help you identify the origin of the problem occurring with Percona Monitoring and Management:
+The following questions might help you identify the origin of the problem while using Percona Monitoring and Management:

 1. Are you using the latest PMM version?
 2. Did you check the known issues section in the Release Notes for that particular PMM release?